-- On the other hand, it is a complicated exercise and without correct form, it can lead to faults like rounded back, neck extension, and more.
+- On the other hand, it is a complicated exercise and without correct form, it can lead to faults like a rounded back, neck extension, and more.

 The kettlebell swing is a hip hinge movement that works mainly on posterior chain muscles (lower and upper back, glutes, hips, and hamstrings).

-- This exercise is a dynamic exercise, however, it does not require you to change position, compared to burpee.
+- This exercise is a dynamic exercise, however, it does not require you to change position, compared to the burpee.

 - You need to have a kettlebell or a dumbbell to do this exercise.